Swift Blue Line

 The Swift Blue Line is a bus rapid transit route operated by Community Transit in Snohomish County, Washington, as part of the Swift system.
-The Blue Line is 16.7 mi long and runs on the State Route 99 and Evergreen Way corridor between Everett Station and Aurora Village Transit Center.
-It has 31 stations in the cities of Everett, Lynnwood, Edmonds, and Shoreline.
+The Blue Line is 16.7 mi long and runs on the State Route 99 and Evergreen Way corridor between Everett Station and Shoreline North/185th station.
+It has 36 stations in the cities of Everett, Lynnwood, Edmonds, and Shoreline.

-Swift has the highest ridership of any Community Transit route, carrying over 1.6 million total passengers in 2015.
-The service also has the highest frequency out of all Community Transit routes, running at 12-minute headways on weekdays from 6:00 a.m. to 7:00 p.m., and 20-minute headways during early mornings, late nights, and weekends.
+The Blue Line has the highest ridership of any Community Transit route, carrying over 1.6 million total passengers in 2015.
+It also has the highest frequency out of all Community Transit routes, running at headways of 10 to 15 minutes on weekdays from 4:00 a.m. to 7:00 p.m. and mid-day on weekends, and 20-minute headways during early mornings and late nights.

-The Blue Line opened with 28 stations on November 29, 2009 as "Swift", becoming the first bus rapid transit system in the state of Washington and costing $29 million to construct.
+The line opened with 28 stations on November 29, 2009 as "Swift", becoming the first bus rapid transit system in the state of Washington and costing $29 million to construct.
 Four infill stations in Everett were opened in 2011, and a southbound infill station serving Edmonds College opened in 2016.
 It gained the "Blue Line" moniker in August 2016, with the announcement of a second line, the Green Line, that opened in March 2019.
+The Blue Line was extended south from Aurora Village to Shoreline North/185th station in September 2024 following the opening of the Lynnwood Link light rail project.